rust-lang/rust-forge/src/release/backporting.md

 When somebody identifies a PR that should be backported to beta they tag it [`beta-nominated`](https://github.com/rust-lang/rust/pulls?q=is%3Apr+is%3Aclosed+label%3Abeta-nominated).
 That means they want one of the teams to evaluate whether the patch should be backported.
-It is also suggested applying the `I-nominated` and and a `T-` (team) tag as appropriate: that'll _really_ get their attention.
+Also consider applying the `T-*` tag for a specific team, and the `I-*-nominated` tag for that team; that'll _really_ get their attention.
 Anybody with triage access is free to make these tags.
 Backports are mostly done to fix regressions.
 If the team thinks it should be backported they'll then additionally tag it [`beta-accepted`](https://github.com/rust-lang/rust/pulls?q=is%3Apr+is%3Aclosed+label%3Abeta-accepted).

 At that point the PR is ready to be backported.
 So the list of patches ready for